Wildcat Statue

 If this is not an area of emphasis:

 c.
-Gives conference presentations at professional meetings.
+Gives presentations at conferences, seminars, professional meetings, or other documented knowledge-acquisition activities.

-e.
+d.
 Publishes book reviews in scholarly journals.

-f.
+e.
 Presents scholarship through seminars or other activities to students, or to groups outside the university community.

-j.
+k.
 Publishes scholarly work as a chapter of an edited volume.

-k.
+l.
 Publishes peer-reviewed scholarship in a scholarly journal.

 5.7.4 Professional Service